PriyanSappal/tech264-docker-k8s/Kubernetes/README.md

      5. The same `/posts` page should come up.

     **Why**: Verifies the persistence of data, confirming that the PV and PVC are functioning correctly and providing durability.
+*Blockers*:
+1. You can have the PV and PVC in the same file.
+Makes it easier to create, instead of running each one by one.
+2. Make sure you indent properly.
+Standardise.
 # Kubernetes Autoscaling
 * Kubernetes (K8s) provides multiple autoscaling mechanisms to manage workloads efficiently.
 * Autoscaling enables Kubernetes clusters to dynamically adjust resources to meet demand, optimize performance, and reduce costs.